Your questions about the world of standards and standardization

 Getting involved in standardization: a waste of time or a growth booster?

-in France has positive repercussions at the international level, whether directly for the development of the French economy and businesses, or indirectly for the benefit of all.
+When we engage in voluntary standardization in France, it has positive repercussions at the international level.
+Whether for the development of the French economy and businesses, directly, or for the benefit of all, indirectly.
 These repercussions are due to two factors: on the one hand, the influence of AFNOR in international organizations (CEN, CENELEC, ISO, and IEC) and, on the other hand, the quality of the French industrial fabric.
-In response to the growth in

-trade and the internationalization of the economy, AFNOR has developed one of the first standardization networks.
+In response to the growth in trade and the internationalization of the economy, AFNOR has developed one of the first standardization networks.
 It therefore offers France a leading role in the governance of international organizations.
-It is a permanent member of the CEN and CENELEC councils (at European level) as well as the ISO and IEC (at international level).
+It is a permanent member of the CEN and CENELEC councils (at European level) as well as ISO and IEC (at international level).
 These bodies are the main decision-making bodies of these structures.
 This strong presence enables AFNOR and its stakeholders to influence the standardization work and strategies of these bodies and to effectively defend French interests.
-According to the international

-standardization barometer, which can be downloaded here, France ranks second in Europe (CEN/CENELEC) and third internationally (ISO/IEC).
-Chairing or leading a
+According to the international standardization barometer, which can be downloaded here, France ranks second in Europe (CEN/CENELEC) and third internationally (ISO/IEC).

-European or international committee is a major asset for France.
-These responsibilities promote common practices validated in France, facilitate relations with international partners, and make it possible to anticipate proposals from other countries and strengthen the competitiveness of companies on issues related to the sector concerned.
-France is also
+Chairing or leading a European or international committee is a major asset for France.
+These responsibilities promote common practices validated in France, facilitate relations with international partners, and enable France to anticipate proposals from other countries and strengthen the competitiveness of companies on issues related to the sector concerned.

 In the field of voluntary standards, approval refers to a form of formalization of a standard, opening a period during which economic actors can claim to apply it.
 In practice, a country's standards institute validates and finalizes each standard by granting it approval.
 At AFNOR, for example, each new standard added to the collection is approved by the Director General, with a specific date, and described as such in the header.
 When the new standard replaces another, the approval confirms the removal of the previous version.